 Cultivate the Right Emotions

 It is a mistake to dismiss emotion as being unimportant.
-It is vital.
+Emotion is vital.
 Not only does it make life more interesting, but we can hardly get by without it.
 Again, emotions are impulses to action.
 God intends us to be people of action—fueled by constructive emotion.
 He gave us emotion to control and use, to combine with our rational thinking to help us think and feel deeply, to propel us forward, to drive us toward right and noble action.
 Emotions are a wonderful gift.

 But emotions are temporary.
 Yes, we may tend to hold on to a grudge or offense for years.
-But the positive emotions we should cultivate—the affection that binds a family together, the excitement that fuels fulfilling, productive work, the remorse that prevents us from repeating a mistake, the empathy that helps us comfort the grieving—these can fade all too quickly.
+But the positive emotions we should cultivate—the affection that binds a family together, the excitement that fuels fulfilling and productive work, the remorse that prevents us from repeating a mistake, the empathy that helps us comfort the grieving—these can fade all too quickly.

-God encourages us to stoke and stir up those right emotions, those useful emotions!
+God encourages us to stoke and stir up those right emotions, those useful emotions.
 He tells us to direct our minds to what will motivate us onward.
 “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).
 The choice is ours.

 The common thinking is that emotion is opposite and counter to reason.
 In actuality, these two motivational tools should perfectly complement and enhance each other as we endeavor to live positive, morally upright lives.